getreu/tp-note/docs/source/tpnote--manpage.md

 In filename templates most variables must pass either the '`sanit`' or the '`sanit(alpha=true)`' filter.
 Exception to this rule are the sort tag variables '`{{ path | tag }}`' and '`{{ dir_path | tag }}`'.
-As these are guaranteed to contain only the filesystem friendly characters '`0123456789 -_`', no additional filtering is required.
+As these are guaranteed to contain only the file system friendly characters '`0123456789 -_`', no additional filtering is required.
 Please note that in this case a '`sanit`'-filter would needlessly restrict the value range of sort tags as they usually end with a '`-`', a character, which the '`sanit`'-filter screens